Updated: Apr 27, 2022

 LASALLE College of the Arts employs repetition through the repeated use of trapeziums throughout its webpages.

 Movement refers to a motion that helps to guide how the eye navigates a design.
-On top of visual rhythms mentioned earlier, movement can also be facilitated by action.
+On top of the visual rhythms mentioned earlier, movement can also be facilitated by action.
 Though it can seem tricky to illustrate action over a two-dimensional interface, various visual strategies help to replicate a sense of direction.

-Obvious tactics include visuals action such as arrows, while more subtle devices could be the use of blurring motion lines or shapes.
-An example is using a dotted line that traces the path from element to the next as it winds through the webpage, carrying the eye along its intended route to process the most important information first.
+Obvious tactics include visual action such as arrows, while more subtle devices could be the use of blurring motion lines or shapes.
+An example is using a dotted line that traces the path from one element to the next as it winds through the webpage, carrying the eye along its intended route to process the most important information first.